-What Happens If You Miss The Deadline?
+What Happens If You Missed The Deadline?

-As you can imagine, this will dramatically shape the way your customers, and potential customers, interact with your brand.
+As you can imagine, this will dramatically shape the way your customers and potential customers interact with your brand.
 As a business-owner, you know that first impressions are everything, and in today’s digital landscape, that first impression is often made online.
 This is why it’s so important to understand the changes happening on Google Chrome, and have the proper SSL/TLS certificates in place.